rtlewis88/rtl88-Themes/README.md

 Enchanted-Complete-System-Sounds has been well-tested for GTK.

 A hardy thanks to the folks at Hamster Republic: "https://rpg.hamsterrepublic.com/ohrrpgce/Free_Sound_Effects" for some great effects, the people at Big Soundbank: "bigsoundbankhttps://bigsoundbank.com/" for the bulk of what you hear here, and the contributors at: "https://notificationsounds.com/sound-effects" who round out the theme with a couple of truly enchanted sounds.
-Also, a special thank you to clipart.email at: [URL=https://www.clipart.email/download/674762.html][IMG]https://cdn.clipart.email/84ad05aae18a6a2f1896773e4889ce3c_enchanted-forest-stock-illustrations-847-enchanted-forest-stock-_160-160.jpeg[/IMG][/URL], for the cool pic!
+Also, a special thank you to clipart.email at: "<a href="https://www.clipart.email/">clipart.email</a>" for the cool pic!

 Install Sound Theme: Extract the zip files.
 Copy or mover the entire folder to below directory: /usr/share/sounds